wrx331/acquire-binaries/README.md

 # Acquire Binaries
 Windows, Linux and Mac OS binaries for [acquire](https://github.com/fox-it/acquire).

+**PLEASE BE AWARE**

+These binaries are not well tested and this repository is not associated with Fox-IT or NCC Group Plc.

 ## Copyright and license

 Dissect is released as open source by Fox-IT (<https://www.fox-it.com>) part of NCC Group Plc